As the Daniel Paul Professor of the Practice of Government and Technology at the Harvard

-assess and solve societal, political and governance problems,
+assess and solve societal, political and governance problems, and to

-There are other foci too. (more)
+There are other areas too.

 I was formerly the Chief Technology Officer, also called the Chief Technologist,

 It was a fantastic experience!

 One of my goals was to make it easier for others to work on innovative solutions at the intersection of technology,

 policy and business.
 Often, I thought of my past students,

 who primarily came from computer science or governance backgrounds,

 and who were highly motivated to change the world.

 I would like to see society harness their energy and get others thinking about